jmhdez/minimal-router/README.md

 // ES5
-// Note that you need to explicitily require the .Router export var Router = require('minimal-router').Router
+// Note that you need to explicitly require .Router var Router = require('minimal-router').Router

 var router = new Router();